Degree Requirements and Academic Regulations (SON)

 Research develops a framework for students to ask and answer a question based on literature review, data collection, and critical thinking.
 This course demonstrates that research can be done in a variety of settings including the clinic, the laboratory, international arenas, and health systems.

-The internship allows the student to apply their learning in a hands-on approach and culminates in an oral and written communication that summarizes their skills and modes of thinking and their dispositions and values.
+Clinical classes require the student to apply their learning in a hands-on approach and culminates in an oral and written communication that summarizes their skills and modes of thinking and their dispositions and values.

 3. Student Advisement

-Upon arrival to campus, each student is assigned a faculty advisor in his or her major and an academic advisor in the NHS Office of Student Academic Affairs.
+Upon arrival to campus, each student is assigned a faculty advisor in his or her major and an academic advisor in the SON Office of Student Academic Affairs.
 Student advisement is rooted in the Jesuit philosophy of “cura personalis,” which encourages the development of the complete person with respect for human dignity.
 The relationship between faculty, staff, and students should be viewed as reciprocal, with rewards and responsibilities for both parties.
 The faculty member and staff person advise students regarding academic, professional, and other matters that may affect academic success.

 Through the academic advisement program, students are assisted in orienting themselves to the University, in resolving problems which may interfere with the academic experience, and in making decisions concerning educational goals.
 Students requiring help beyond the scope of the advisor’s practice are referred to appropriate University support services.
 All first-year students will meet with their advisors during Orientation Week and are expected to maintain close contact throughout each semester.